scholarslab/scholarslab.github.io/README.md

 ## Get help or add an issue

 * Need assistance?
 Definitely feel free to either ask any questions in the SLab Slack #slab-org channel, or talk with Amanda.
-And, it's totally fine to just ask rather than hunt through our documentation trying to see if you question is already answered.
+And: it's totally fine to just ask, rather than hunt through our documentation trying to see if you question is already answered.

 * Alerting the team to a bug, requested feature, possible future site work, or other fix?
-[Add to our issues list](https://github.com/scholarslab/scholarslab.org/issues).
+[Add to our issues list](https://github.com/scholarslab/scholarslab.org/issues); here's [how to add an issue](https://github.com/scholarslab/scholarslab.org/blob/readme-rebooot/docs/adding-an-issue.md), plus how to look through our (often long) list of existing issues.

 * Check out our [list of frequent error messages](https://github.com/scholarslab/scholarslab.org/blob/readme-rebooot/docs/common-jekyll-problems.md) encountered when working with Jekyll locally.
 Please add any you encounter (even if you can't document how to solve it.)

-Documentation for adding an issue will go here soon!

 ## Working with the site locally